craftfortress/NodeExpressMongoPassport/README.md

-# Nodejs Express Mongo Passport authenticated app with sign in used in the creation of PlayerCodex.xyz - a database of old online players.
+# Nodejs Express Mongo Passport authenticated app with Social sign in features.
+Used in the creation of PlayerCodex.xyz - a database of old online players.

 ![alt tag](http://i.imgur.com/knXVblp.png)

-The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an article, delete an article and add comments on the article.
+This app includes modifications to an appliation which can handle signins via your own custom auth, or by facebook / twitter / github.
+(Twitter/local auth is used in the demo).
+Posts can be created and modified.
+It includes design changes aswell as the original, great tagging system.

 ## Requirements

 * [NodeJs](http://nodejs.org) >= 6.x